 Caden really enjoyed playing with the sensory bin.
 He loved to dump the leaves out, toss them in the air, and put them back in.
 He is very fond of all animals and has taken a liking to squirrels.
 When he sees one in the yard he often says “Hi Dwirl!”.
 So he really enjoyed loving on the stuffed squirrel.
 Caden also thought the gloves were funny.
 A few times he would come find me in the house, showing me the gloves on his hands that Daddy had helped him with or asking me to put the gloves on.
 He would then take the gloves off and hand them to me or Daddy, asking us to put them on and tickle him.
 It was a lot of fun!

 I can’t wait to get started reading books by next months author, Amy Krouse Rosenthal.
 You can look for that post around October 15th.

-© 2012, Samantha.
+© 2012 – 2017, Stir The Wonder.
 All rights reserved.

 Thank you so much for sharing on the Virtual Book Club for Kids!
 I love how you also included pieces of the tree and tree animals into the bin.
 Such a fun hands on experience.
 Hope you’ll join us next month with Amy Rosenthal!